SU_A_08

 [i] And in Turkey?

-[r] No, in the beginning he did not work in Turkey, but later he also worked there.
+[r] No, he didn’t work in Turkey at first, but later he worked there too.

 [i] What made you decide to migrate to Turkey with your uncle?

-[r] To flee from the war.
-When the problems started my father decided to migrate to escape from the war.
+[r] To escape the war.
+When the problems started, my father decided to migrate to escape the war.

 [i] How did you migrate from Idlib to Turkey?

-[r] Idlib is located next to the Turkish border, it took only 15 minutes to reach Turkey.
+[r] Idlib is next to the Turkish border, it only took fifteen minutes to reach Turkey.
 Everything went smoothly, we just went to the border.
 It was easy.
-We left at the beginning of the crisis, so there weren’t many people there yet.
-There were no checks or checkpoints along the way, we traveled easily.
+We left at the beginning of the crisis, so there weren’t many people yet.
+There were no checks or checkpoints along the way, we travelled easily.

 [i] By bus or by car?

-[r] By car, then we walked another five minutes until we reached Turkey.
+[r] By car, then we walked for another five minutes until we reached Turkey.

 [i] So the road was easy and there were no problems?